gplv2/urbis-validate/README.md

 ![alt text][toren1]

 Both exist but in reality it's only 1 way [430855719](https://www.openstreetmap.org/way/430855719).
 So we lack a street right now, building addresses can not match one if them.
 JOSM validator doesn't like the second associated street I made to indicate this.
 The way is now part of 2 associations: [3234845](https://www.openstreetmap.org/relation/3234845) and [6618925](https://www.openstreetmap.org/relation/6618925) , so this was to be expected.

+### 3234845
+![alt text][rel3]

+### 6618925
+![alt text][rel6]

 In the direction of the way, on your left you have 1050 / Ixelles - Elsene and on your right side 1000 / Bruxelles - Brussel

 ![alt text][toren2]